thousandeyes/thousandeyes-futures/README.md

 The `Executor` is the component responsible for waiting on and providing values to the `std::future` objects that are handled by the `thousandeyes::futures` library.
 Before attaching continuations to `std::future` types, an instance of a concrete implementation of the `Executor` interface has to be created as a shared pointer (`shared_ptr<Executor>`).

 The library provides a simple, default implementation of the `Executor` interface called `DefaultExecutor`.
-Clients of the library, however, may choose to implement and use their own executor(s) if the provided `DefaultExecutor` is not a good fit for the project (see section ???).
+Clients of the library, however, may choose to implement and use their own executor(s) if the provided `DefaultExecutor` is not a good fit for the project (see section [Performance](#performance)).

-The `DefaultExecutor` uses two `std::thread` threads: one thread to poll all the active `std::future` objects that have continuations attached to them and one that is used to invoke the continuations once the futures become ready.
-It polls the active `std::future` objects with the timeout given in component's constructor.
+The `DefaultExecutor` uses two `std::thread` threads: one thread that polls all the active `std::future` objects that have continuations attached to them and one that is used to invoke the continuations once the futures become ready.
+It polls the active `std::future` objects with the timeout given in the component's constructor.

 In the above example, the polling timeout is 10 ms, which means that `DefaultExecutor` will wait for 10 ms for each `std::future` to get ready.
 If a specific `std::future` gets ready before the timeout expires, it gets "dispatched" - meaning that the attached continuation gets invoked (on another thread).
 If the `std::future` is not ready after the given timeout, the `DefaultExecutor` will start waiting on the next `std::future` object and will come back to the first one after it finishes with all the others (i.e., when it dispaches or when the timeout expires on them).